louipc/turses/README.rst

 `turses` is still a work in progress, a list of tasks can be found on the `TODO` file.

-Eventually every task will reside in the repository's `issue tracker<http://github.com/alejandrogomez/turses/issues>`.
+Eventually every task will reside in the repository's `issue tracker <http://github.com/alejandrogomez/turses/issues>`.
 Feel free to open issues with bugs, enhancements and features you will like to see in `turses`; or hack them yourselves and send a pull request!

 Code
 ----

-The code is hosted on [GitHub](http://github.com/alejandrogomez/turses).
+The code is hosted on `GitHub <http://github.com/alejandrogomez/turses>`.

 License
 -------